senotrusov/notes/arch-linux-installation.md

     EOF
     ```

-## Chroot into the new system and configure
+## Chroot into the installed system for final configuration

 !!! info inline end